madamroziyani/Sentiment-Analysis-Student-Feedback/README.md

-# ds project sentiment analysis
+# Sentiment Analysis of Student Feedback

+This is the data science project I did for my undergraduate data science project.